Ed94/refactor/Readme.md

   * This can honestly be done also with placing words on specific lines..
 * Provide a GUI build.
 * Provide as a single-header library.
+* Better tests:
+  * Automatically pull the zpl repo, refactor and format the library, and package the single header before using it in testing.